 The bottom line – find a great recipe, AND follow that recipe – you will be spending so much more time cooking for your dog than a typical person feeding a manufactured diet.
 Don’t cut corners and end up accidentally causing issues rather than supporting your pup to live a long and healthy life.

-When you need to understand when you are cooking for your dog is the meat products will shrink in the oven (due to losing water weight).
+When you need to understand when you are meal prepping for your dog is the meat products will shrink in the oven (due to losing water weight).
 Depending on your recipe and if it is written to be measured before or after cooking – this might mean you need to do some estimation when you purchase your ingredients.

 For example – BalanceIT recipes are measured after cooking.
 So when it says 14oz roasted chicken breast – that means after cooking.
 This means that in order to get 14oz in the end, you will need to start with MORE.
 Personally, I have found that most lean meats lose about ⅓ of their weight when cooking due to water loss, with the exception of Fish – which seem to lose half with weight in water when cooked.